 The internet really hit its stride in the early 2000s.
 Google had found a way to serve up relevant content among the exponentially growing number of websites.
 More importantly, a few years later Google figured out how to monetize its huge traffic with sponsored ads and bidding for placement.
 For years the knock on the internet and internet companies was that they were not profitable.
 From 2001 to 2006, Google’s revenue climbed from $70 million to $10.5 billion.
 Google was not alone; Amazon’s revenues were growing quickly as well.
 Originally Amazon had focused mainly on selling books, but as it expanded into electronics and household items naysayers claimed it had overreached.
 It turned out Amazon recognized a need and its revenue grew accordingly.

 Then something significant happened at the end of the decade.
 As companies continued their migration online and created more interactive websites, Apple changed the game by introducing the iPhone.
 Up until then, most people accessed the internet through a desktop or laptop computer.
 Phones were for talking and, more recently, for texting.
-Apple introduced a designed to interact with the internet directly.
+Apple introduced a phone that interacted with the internet directly.

 The world marveled at the beauty of the iPhone, which quickly became the most popular cell phone model.
 In the late '90s and early 2000s, Nokia had dominated the mobile phone market.
 In 2007, the year the iPhone was launched, the Nokia 2600 Classic was the most popular cell phone.
 By 2008 the iPhone 3G was the most popular with 25 million sold, compared to the Nokia 2330's 15 million.
 After 2009 Nokia would never be the top-selling mobile phone again.
 Samsung and iPhone would trade that crown for the next decade.

 So what was it that changed the mobile phone market so definitively?
 Often you will hear it was the increased functionality of accessing the web from your phone and the beautiful design aesthetics.
 However, the iPhone wasn’t the first phone to offer internet access, nor was it the first elegant phone.
 Another innovation was at play: the app.
 Apple did not invent the mobile app, but it did popularize it.
-Apple’s App Store for iOS opened July 10, 2008, and had roughly 100 million downloads.
+Apple’s App Store for iOS opened July 10, 2008, and by the end of the year, it had roughly 100 million downloads.
 By the end of 2010, the total number of App downloads had grown to 10 billion.

 Mobile apps offered a new way to interact with the internet.
 Websites are accessed through browsers.
 Although they can be interactive, the user had to take the initiative, typing in the web address.
 Mobile apps are downloaded to a phone and are proactive, downloading information to the phone while it is not in active use.
 The mobile app created a new paradigm for interacting with the internet.
 Now users did not have to navigate to a website, log in, navigate to the part of the website that was relevant to them, request information, and so forth.
 They could simply download an app, set a password and set preferences so the information they needed was ready for them ahead of time.